OscarDeDios/pictureInPictureExtension/README.md

-# Youtube picture in picture Chrome extension
+# Video picture in picture Chrome extension
-Chrome extension to open the video of the active page to picture in picture mode.
+Chrome extension to open a video of the active page to picture in picture mode.
 It will open a litle window "always on top", it will be possible to use the computer in other windows while you watch the video with the video always visible.